dania-afridi/StudentManagementSystem/README.md

 - JSON for data storage
 - Git / GitHub

+## Data Storage
+- Week 1–2: JSON file storage using FileService
+- SQL Server integration introduced but not yet wired to menu

 ## How to Run
 1. Clone the repository
 2. Open solution in Visual Studio 2022